On the Fragility of Contribution Score Computation in Federated Learning

 \subsection{Common Aspects}

 All experiments are implemented using the Flower framework~\cite{beutel2020flower} with PyTorch.
 We simulate a setting with only $K=5$ clients for two reasons.
-First, most CE metrics are losing their meaning when more-and-more participants join the federation, as the majority of the scores tend to converge to zero.
-Second, in real life, e.g.,~\cite{heyndrickx2023melloddy}, no more than a handful of participants are feasible in cross-silo FL, as the legal and technical constrains prevent any collaboration among larger numbers.
-We evaluate on both IID and non-IID data distributions, where the non-IID setting is created using a Dirichlet distribution over the class labels (and when applicable, over the computational resources too).
+First, most CE scores lose their descriptive power with a large(r) number of participants, as the majority of the contribution values tend to converge to zero.
+Second, in real-world cross-silo FL deployments (e.g.,~\cite{heyndrickx2023melloddy}), participation is typically limited to only a handful of parties, as legal and technical constraints hinder collaboration at larger scales.
+We evaluate on both IID and non-IID data distributions, where the non-IID setting is created using a Dirichlet distribution over the class labels (and when applicable, also over the computational resources).
 All experiments are repeated 10 times to ensure statistically relevant results.
-Our code is open-sourced under the MIT License.\footnote{\url{https://github.com/Varga-Krisz/BYZvsCE}}\footnote{\url{https://github.com/m9framar/conteval-pois-Flower}}
+Our code is open-source under the MIT License: \url{https://anonymous.4open.science/r/fragility_of_CE_combined-23F1}.